Locations:

 Cervical cancer

-About 11% of people who have cervical cancer have postcoital bleeding, according to Dr. Brzozowski.
-In fact, it’s often the first symptom of cancer and one of the things you’re probably most worried about.
+About 11% of women who have cervical cancer have postcoital bleeding, according to Dr. Higgins.
+In fact, it’s often the first symptom of cervical cancer and may be one of the things you’re most worried about.

 If you’re diagnosed with cervical cancer, your doctor will refer you to a gynecologic oncologist for further management.
 A simple outpatient treatment can remove abnormal precancerous cells.
 If the cells are cancerous, your gynecologic oncologist will likely recommend chemotherapy, radiation, surgery or a combination of treatments depending on your condition.